AusTrakka/austrakka2-cli/README.md

 The CLI requires Python to run.
 If you would like to use conda to install Python, install the CLI, and save the necessary environment variables, you can first install either Miniforge (https://github.com/conda-forge/miniforge) or Miniconda (https://docs.conda.io/en/latest/miniconda.html).
 We recommend Miniforge for most users.

 Note that as a part of installing the CLI, you will need to set the `AT_URI` environment variable.
-This will be provided by the Trakka team.
+This will be provided by the AusTrakka team.

 ### Install into a conda environment (optional but recommended)